Database Matching Software: Connecting Siloed Data Systems

 How does database matching differ from data integration?

-Data integration tools (ETL/ELT) move data between systems.
+Data integration tools such as ETL and ELT move data between systems.
 Database matching identifies which records across those systems refer to the same entity.
-Integration moves data; matching links it.
-Both are needed: integration brings the data together, and matching determines which records belong together.
+Integration moves the data, matching links it, and both are needed: integration brings data together while matching determines which records belong together.

 What is a cross-reference table in database matching?